 The Company identifies risks that may have material effect on the financial soundness and continuity of operations of the Company, establishes countermeasures against such risks, deliberates on the implementation of such countermeasures at the Internal Control Committee and confirms their effectiveness at board of directors' meetings.
-In this fiscal year, the Company utilized an external audit to reinforce its cybersecurity management system, established the position of Group CISO (Group Chief Information Security Officer), and decided to increase the number of the personnel engaged in the field of cybersecurity etc. In order to maintain credit ratings and forestall bankruptcy, the Board of Directors conducts a multi-faceted investigation to confirm that the Group's real net assets are at a sufficient level compared to the risks the Group faces and confirms that financial soundness is maintained.
+In this fiscal year, the Company conducted a drill simulating a domestic terrorism incident in light of the outbreak of terrorism around the world.
+In addition, in order to address cyber risk, the Company established the position of Group CISO (Group Chief Information Security Officer), increased the number of the personnel engaged in the field of cybersecurity within the Group, and took other technical measures.

+In order to maintain credit ratings and forestall bankruptcy, the Board of Directors conducts a multi-faceted investigation to confirm that the Group's real net assets are at a sufficient level compared to the risks the Group faces and confirms that financial soundness is maintained.